Back to blog

 Grow Flow is most valuable for solo SEO practitioners and small teams who lack a structured content optimization workflow.
 It replaces the manual process of auditing Google Search Console data, identifying quick-win opportunities, and prioritizing updates.
 The limitation is that Grow Flow only recommends content-level actions — it cannot identify technical SEO issues, broken links, or crawl problems because Surfer does not crawl your site.
 If your organic performance is declining due to technical debt rather than content gaps, Grow Flow will not surface the root cause.

-7. Internal linking suggestions
+7. Surfer SEO internal linking suggestions

 Surfer's internal linking feature scans your published content and identifies opportunities to add internal links between related pages.
 The tool analyzes the topical relevance between your pages and suggests specific anchor text and target URLs for each linking opportunity.
 For example, it might recommend linking the phrase "content optimization workflow" on your /blog/seo-strategy page to your /blog/content-optimization-guide page.